JavaScript Variable & Identifiers

 console.log(x);//SyntaxError: 'x' has already been declared

-Below are the some important points for let:
+Here are some important points about let:

 • Cannot be redeclared